 It’s time to rekindle that fire — a fire that has echoed through the souls of man for years.
 The drive to take an idea, make a plan, gather materials, and build something where there was nothing before.
 It’s time to return to confidence, to determination, to self belief.
-What better place to start than with fire?
 One of man’s greatest accomplishments was to harness fire, so why not start by building a fire pit?

+The steps below are an outline of how to build a fire pit.
 This guide will serve as the spark to get you started on your project.
-There are many different ways to build a fire pit — from minimalist to extravagant — so take what you will and do as you please.
+There are many different approaches, from minimalist to extravagant, so do as you please.
 As you get started, take comfort in knowing that mistakes will be made along the way, but your final product will bring warmth to your friends and to yourself.
-The following is an outline of the steps towards building a do-it-yourself fire pit.

 Choose your Spot